Coronavirus latest: Over 90 countries request emergency funds | DW | 03.04.2020

 A daily report from The National Institute for Health also confirmed that there were 1,026 new COVID-19 cases, taking the overall tally of infections to 15,723.

-12:50 Over 700,000 people in the United States lost their jobs in March due the coronavirus outbreak, US Labor Department said on Friday.
+12:50 Over 700,000 people in the United States lost their jobs in March due the coronavirus outbreak, a spokesperson for the US Labor Department said on Friday.
 The US unemployment rate has now hit 4.4% compared to 3.5% before the pandemic.
 In their Friday report, US officials said they "cannot precisely quantify the effects of the pandemic on the job market in March."
-The latest figures rely on surveys done before the crisis escalated in the past two weeks.
+The latest figures rely on surveys done before the crisis began escalating over the past two weeks.

 Many experts believe, however, that far more jobs have been lost in the meantime, possibly putting the unemployment rate near 10%.